Skeena Cat Skiing

-Lunches are made by the chef in the morning and includes a variety of tasty snacks.
+Lunches are made by the chef in the morning and include a variety of tasty snacks.
 To allow more time for skiing, lunch is eaten in the snowcat between runs.
-For après ski there is always a delicious appetizer prepared to tide you over until dinner is served.
+For après ski, there is always a delicious appetizer prepared to tide you over until dinner is served.

 Skeena Cat Skiing Base Camp has a wireless router to cover the common tent area.
 We recommend that you leave your work at home and enjoy your vacation, but if you do need to stay in touch you will be able to connect to the outside world with your personal device.
 We do not have computers available for guests to use.
 Cell service is not available at our Base Camp.
 Please know that the wireless at the Base Camp is slower than you are likely used to in town.

 Is There Cell Phone Coverage At Base Camp?

 No. There is no cell phone coverage at Base Camp.
 We strongly encourage guests to reserve their device time after dinner to allow for time to connect with your group and guides.